Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Mount Cotton has 12 active public transport stops, all of which are bus stops.
-There is one route serving these stops, offering a total of 148 weekly passenger trips.
-The accessibility of transport in Mount Cotton is limited, with residents on average being 662 meters away from the nearest stop.
+Mount Cotton has twelve active public transport stops, all of which are bus stops.
+These stops are served by a single route, offering 148 weekly passenger trips in total.
+The accessibility of these services is limited, with residents typically living 662 meters away from the nearest stop.

-On average, there are 21 trips per day across all routes, which equates to about 12 weekly trips per individual stop.
+On average, there are twenty-one trips per day across all routes, translating to about twelve weekly trips per individual stop.

 Frequently Asked Questions - Transport